anyars-encarta/vet-clinic/README.md

 ### Prerequisites

-In order to run this project you need to:
+In order to run this project you need to install:

 > PostgreSQL